This article is a sequel to What is landscape?, where I discuss questions like 'what is landscape' and 'why do we make photographs of it?'.

 The documentary working photographer can use less gear.
 He chooses a neutral film and avoids excessive wide-angle or tele and works in all kinds of light.
 Ergo: little use of extremes.

 He will as well make other choices for composition.
-As long as the elements stay in touch with each other, even a road or a row of electricity pylons can be part of the photograph.
+As long as the elements stay in touch with each other, even a road or a row of electricity

 And last: a documentary will always be more than one photograph.
 So the photographer wants to make a series of images that tell the story (sorry: render reality!).